w3c/market-data-odrl-profile/NewTerms.md

 Domain | Resource
 Range | Interval

-Service Period can be defined as a time interval
+If the resouce continues to be updated while a subsciption holds, then use **Service Period**.
+Else define a time interval.

 ***
 <br>